UtkarshVerma-Space/CHAT-GPT-Remade/README.md

-# 💕 CHAT-GPT- REMADE WITH VOICE 💕
+# 💗CHAT-GPT 🖥️ - REMADE WITH VOICE 🖥️💗
 #### This is the new CHAT GPT APP.
 Here I am merging the power of CHAT GPT with VOICE [Text to speech and speech to text].

 ## Usage [How to run the app]